DuncanCragg/OnexOS/README-App.md

 LinkCraft links work somewhat like URLs in that they form handles or hooks onto things in the world, where-ever they may be.

-So we can have direct links to objects inside each other's phones or tablets.
+So we can grab, wire and share direct links to and between any object owned by anyone.

 ### How do links actually manifest in this world?